 Self-employed individual.
-An individual in business for himself or herself is self-employed.
+An individual in business for himself or herself, and whose business is not incorporated, is self-employed.
 Sole proprietors and partners are self-employed.
 Self-employment can include part-time work.

 Not everyone who has net earnings from self-employment for social security tax purposes is self-employed for qualified plan purposes.
 See Common-law employee, earlier.
-Also see Net earnings from self-employment.
+Also see Net earnings from self-employment on this page.

 In addition, certain fishermen may be considered self-employed for setting up a qualified plan.
-See Publication 595, Tax Highlights for Commercial Fishermen, for the special rules used to determine whether fishermen are self-employed.
+See Publication 595, Capital Construction Fund for Commercial Fishermen, for the special rules used to determine whether fishermen are self-employed.

 Sole proprietor.
-A sole proprietor is an individual who owns an unincorporated business by himself or herself.
+A sole proprietor is an individual who owns an unincorporated business by himself or herself, including a single member limited liability company that is treated as a disregarded entity for tax purposes.
 For retirement plans, a sole proprietor is treated as both an employer and an employee.